-Site

-David Douglas Park These three parks are designated

-Elsie Park CONSERVATION OTHER RESOURCES and

-Saddle Mountain Park will be placed in the Open Space, Recreation and Parks zone which is not in conflict with the recommended use.
+David Douglas Park These three parks are designated Elsie Park CONSERVATION OTHER RESOURCES and Saddle Mountain Park will be placed in the Open Space, Recreation and Parks zone which is not in conflict with the recommended use.
 Four County Corners All of these areas have been Walker Creek Old Growth designated CONSERVATION FOREST Lost and Spruce Run Lakes LANDS.
 The conflict use occurs Flat Iron Mountain between Goal 4, Forest Lands and McGregor and Goal 5, Open Space, Scenic Northrup Creek and Natural Resources in restricting forest uses and activities.
 See Clatsop County's Open Space, Scenic and Historic Areas and Natural Resources Element for discussion and resolution of conflicts.
-Nehalem River In both these areas, the State of

-Fall Creek Falls

-Oregon Forestry Department is the predominant property owner.
-In the Fall Creek Falls area, has been classified by the Forestry Department as scenic conservancy, while along the Nehalem River, 168 acres has been classified as scenic conservancy.
-See Open Spaces, Scenic and Historic Areas and Natural Resources Element for discussion and resolution of conflicts.
+Nehalem River In both these areas, the State of Fall Creek Falls Oregon Forestry Department is the predominant ek Falls area, 20-30 acres has been classified by the onservancy, while along the Nehalem River, 168 nic conservancy.
+See Open Spaces, Scenic and urces Element for discussion and resolution of conflicts.
+E 13471 E This case is a second of the October Field as INVILLIA This area is managed by the State Fish and Wildlife ge.
+The area has been designated IDS and will be placed in forest zones.
+Conflicts dlife Meadows between the elk and farm and forest uses.